 |Decongestive Lymphatic Drainage Initial Treatments||1.5

-Please call 07 3003 0801 to book as All Initial appointments are 1.5 hours, as your therapist needs to take a full health history, assess you and understand your needs and goals.
-As you may be on on medications or have certain health issues it is important that we speak to you before your treatment as some conditions are contraindicated for decongestive drainage.
+Please call 3003 0801 to book as All Initial appointments are 1.5 hours, as your therapist needs to take a full health history, assess you and understand your needs and goals.

 This depends on your situation and is why you need to book a 1.5 hr treatment so your therapist can fully assess your needs.
-Unless your lymphoedema is mild you would expect to have at least 3 treatments to get a reduction in limb size and to stimulate your lymphatic system and drain properly.
+You would however expect to have at least 3 treatments.

 Decongestive Drainage may exacerbate the intensity of some medications, so if you are on medications then you will need to speak to the therapist before commencing treatment.